 - Lisjobnet - library and information jobs, including public libraries.

 - Local Government Jobs

-Staff may be sent on in-house or external courses to develop specialist skills.
-CILIP currently delivers on-site training courses in the following areas:
+You may also be sent on in-house or external courses to develop specialist skills in areas such as:

 - working with children and young people.

 Geographical mobility and a willingness to change posts are essential for promotion and career progression.
 You may need to move between jobs in order to experience more than one type of work or setting, and it may be the case that promotion involves a change of employer or location.

 Competition at all levels is keen, so perseverance and dedication are essential, not only to find a first post but also any subsequent promotions.
 There may be redundancies in some public libraries periodically due to funding cuts.

 Large libraries often have a clear structure for promotion to management positions with responsibility for a specific subject, service or site.
 Such positions usually require a number of years of professional experience.
 Managers can be responsible for particular areas of library service, for example, services to minority groups or children, or take overall responsibility for a specific area, such as acquisitions.